ePages-de/epages-docs/pages/apps/getting-started.md

 ### 405: Method Not Allowed

-A request was made of a resource using a request method not supported by that resource, e.g. using a `POST` on a form that requires a `GET`.
+A request was made of a resource using a request method not supported by that resource, e.g. using a `POST` on a resource that requires a `GET`.

 ### 406: Not Acceptable

-The requested resource is only capable of generating content not acceptable according to the accept headers sent in the request, e.g. Accept: application/vnd.epages.v1+json.
+The content negotiation between client and server failed.
+As ePages uses the Accept header to specify the API version, it requires the client to send exactly this header for the respective version of the REST API.
+So for the currently existing version v1, this is `Accept: application/vnd.epages.v1+json`.

+The server response for the content-type is always `application/json` unless stated otherwise.

 ### 429: Too Many Requests